-System of ArrangementCollection has been arranged into six series which reflect the major activities of the Bick family, as well as thematic divisions as it came to the VHEC.
+System of ArrangementCollection has been arranged into five series which reflect the major activities of the Bick family, as well as thematic divisions as it came to the VHEC.
 Select photographs only have been described at the item level.
 Other items have been digitized and scans used as media representations for series, sub-series and file-level descriptions.
 Consult the archivist for more information.

 RightsMaterials available for research and education purposes only.
 Permission to publish, copy or otherwise use these materials must be obtained from the VHEC.